alljoyn/cdm/README.md

 ##### cpp/interfaces : CDM interfaces libraries
    - The interfaces are segregated into common, controllee and controller libraries
-     * The controlle and controller libraries contain the respective interface implementations
+     * The controllee and controller libraries contain the respective interface implementations
      * The common library is required by both controllee and controller libraries

 ##### cpp/samples : Samples that demonstrate the features and use of CDM